SaraAlert/SaraAlert/API.md

 ### Updating
 An update request creates a new current version for an existing resource.

-**PLEASE NOTE:** This means that if certain attributes of the resource are omitted in the `PUT` requests, they will be replaced with `nil` values, as is expected with `PUT` requests.
-The Sara Alert team is planning on supporting `PATCH` requests in the future to support updates where only fields that should be changed need to be included.
+**PLEASE NOTE:** The API supports `PUT` and `PATCH` requests, which update an existing resource in different ways.
+A `PUT` request will replace the entire existing resource.
+This means that if certain attributes of the resource are omitted in the `PUT` requests, they will be replaced with `nil` values.
+A `PATCH` request will only modify the attributes indicated in the request, which must follow the [JSON Patch specification](https://tools.ietf.org/html/rfc6902).
+Omitted attributes are unchanged.

 <a name="update-put-pat"/>